mborysenko/iptiq-assignment/README.md

 # Getting Started

 Web application is using React as main UI library and react-query for managing async calls and global state.
-I'm also using my own package to enable extensibility.
+I'm also using my own package(Dhampir Core) to enable extensibility and routing.

 ## Prerequisites